mountaindewritos/BPTranslateFiles/README.md

 **Make sure you that you turn on your VPN before using the patcher** _Commercial VPNs such as NordVPN and ExpressVPN are not recommended, as they can sometimes be detected by BanNamco and result in an account ban._

+**Keep Software Updated**
+_Ensure any legitimate patches or updates are applied promptly to avoid compatibility issues._

 **Do not alter game files**
 _Manipulating game files goes against the game's terms of service.
 We provide patcher tools solely for translating text and not for manipulating stats.
 Any bans incurred as a result of your actions are your own responsibility._